mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 ============

 I have been teaching scientific Python for about 15 years now and helping students install everything correctly on their own computer has not really gotten simpler for them or me.
-I no longer have to coach students through compiling NumPy and SciPy on Windows but that pain has now been replaced with navigating them through the myriad of package managers that all tout themselves to be *the* solution.
+I no longer have to coach students through compiling NumPy and SciPy but that pain has now been replaced with navigating them through the myriad of package managers that all tout themselves as *the* solution.
 These days, a new package manager option seems to be released about every month.

 Back when I started in 2008, I would ``apt install`` the Python scientific computing stack for simple use on Debian Linux (which still works nicely